'It's your job as a writer to seek out harsh criticism - and learn from it.'

 Northwrite SF is a group of speculative fiction writers writing short stories and novels for publication worldwide.
 Most of our members are published authors from across the northern half of Britain (mainly, but not exclusively, Yorkshire and Lancashire).
 Although we intend to stay small and select we welcome membership enquiries from published authors writing SF/F* (See below)

 We meet four times a year at a point fairly central to our membership in the Huddersfield area.
 Most of our members are drawn from writers who have attended the Milford SF Writers' Conference, but this is not a prerequisite.

 Schedule for 2016 and 2017

 We meet to crit each other's work and to discuss the nuts and bolts of writing speculative fiction, and of selling it on both sides of the Atlantic.
 The aim of the group is to provide social interaction as well as professional level critique delivered supportively.
 Thorough constructive criticism, delivered sensitively, is encouraged, sarcasm and/or ad-hominem attacks are not.

 Critique sessions use the Milford method.
 Manuscripts for critique are delivered in advance (preferably 2 weeks before the meeting) by email.
-Word count for the submission is not strictly limited, but prior notice of novel chunks longer than 10,000 words and earlier delivery would be appreciated.
+Word count for the submission is limited to 10,000 words and earlier delivery of longer pieces would be appreciated.
 Every person gets a timed four minute window to deliver a critique without interruption.
 (It can be shorter than four minutes, but shouldn't take longer.)
 When all the crits have been delivered the author gets uninterrupted right of reply, and then a general free-for-all discussion follows.
 There is no reading aloud.
 We are concerned with the words on the page not the ability of a person to enthrall an audience with their voice and presentation.